Polish football in the interwar period: Early 1920s

-Since 1922, Polish teams began regular games in championships of the country.
+Since 1922, Polish teams began regular games in the championships of the country.
 In the years 1922–1926 the games were organized in the same fashion, as in 1921.
 First, regional games took place, then best teams would face each other in the national tournament.
 As Polish borders moved eastwards (Kresy Wschodnie) as well as westwards (Kresy Zachodnie), additional PZPN's districts were added.

 In 1922, in a nationwide tournament, 8 teams participated.
 Five of them were champions of the districts established back in 1920 (these teams were the same as in 1921), plus champions of three new districts – Upper Silesia (Ruch Wielkie Hajduki), Lublin (Wojskowy KS Lublin) and Wilno (Strzelec Wilno).

-Also, since 1922, Polish National Team started to play international games on regular basis.
+Also, since 1922, Poland National Team started to play international games on regular basis.
 Back then, no FIFA World Cup existed, so the only way to prove side's quality were friendlies or Olympic Games.

 National Championships 1922–1926 – dominance of Pogoń Lwów

 Starting in 1922, Pogoń Lwów for four successive seasons was champion of Poland, with the exception of 1924.
 In this year, due to the 1924 Summer Olympics in Paris, no championships were organized.
 The reason for this was so that the National Team would be adequately prepared for its games in the Olympics.

 Pogoń thus was the champion in the years 1922, 1923, 1925 and 1926.
-Lwów's squad was unequaled in the country, with its leader in excellent athlete, Wacław Kuchar, who in 1922 and 1926 was the top scorer of Poland.
-Another Pogoń star was Mieczysław Batsch – also a forward, who together with Kuchar and some other Lwów's players regularly represented Polish National Team.
+Lwów's squad was unequaled in the country, with its leader an excellent athlete, Wacław Kuchar, who in 1922 and 1926 was the top scorer of Poland Another Pogoń star was Mieczysław Batsch – also a forward, who together with Kuchar and some other Lwów's players regularly represented the Poland national team.
 Apart from Pogoń, in 1922–1926 other important teams were: Wisła Kraków, Warta Poznań, Polonia Warszawa, Cracovia.

 In 1925, another district was added to the nationwide games.
 This time it was Toruń, with its champion, Toruński KS.
 Thus, by 1927 there were 9 districts of PZPN – Warsaw, Łódź, Poznań, Kraków, Lwów, Lublin, Wilno, Upper Silesia and Toruń.
 Each of them sent its champion to the national tournament.